Calvinoea/activation-challenge/README.md

-# activation-challenge: Avatar Contracts Visualization and Avatar-NFT Markets
+# activation-challenge: Avatar Contracts Visualization and NFT-Avatar Marketplace

 Aggregate and visualize data on Avatar Contracts and provide a non-fungible token market with NFTs (Non-fungible tokens) representing avatar contracts and other DAO events.